 As you can see, there are a lot of methods to cooking, and these aren’t even all of them!
 You’ll also notice that many of these are just variations of each other.
 Cooking isn’t exact.
 If a recipe calls for something to be grilled, but you only have a pan, then sautéing will usually work just fine!
 These are just the methods of transferring heat to food, resulting in different amounts of crispiness or the addition of fat.

-I’ve even heard some people say “This isn’t really cooking, but I put some chicken on a pan and stick it in the oven and just eat it when it’s done.”
+I once heard someone say “This isn’t really cooking, but I put some chicken on a pan and stick it in the oven and just eat it when it’s done.”
 Uh, dude, that literally is cooking!
 Just because it’s simple and doesn’t involve a ton of spices or techniques doesn’t mean it’s not cooking.
 If it was raw, and it’s no longer raw, you are cooking.
 It is seriously just that easy.

 What are your favorite methods of cooking?
 Is there anything you’ve never tried, but would like to?
 Please feel free to leave comments, I love to read them! 🙂 Happy cooking!